singerla/quasar-json-tree-editor/README.md

 According to child type, a quasar input component will be rendered.

 The JSON-schema can be extended with `isSortable: true`.
-This will wrap the children with a `vuedraggable` component.
+This will wrap the children with a `vuedraggable` component (WIP).

-Whenever the data is edited or sorted, the `<QJsonTreeEditor>` validates and updates the data.
+Whenever the data is edited or sorted, the `<QJsonTreeEditor>` validates and updates the data (WIP).

 # JSON-Schema